 I had the opportunity of writing my first educational book about Modern Dance in 2016.
-It is called Modern Dance for Indian Bodies, and was supported by Sumeet Nagdev Dance Arts (SNDA), where I have primarily studied dance.
-Back then, the book was intended exclusively for internal circulation, and only a few students could read it because of the limited number of copies.
+It is called Modern Dance for Indian Bodies, supported by Sumeet Nagdev Dance Arts -SNDA, where I have primarily studied dance.
+Back then, the book was intended exclusively for internal circulation, and only a few students could read it.
 The book includes valuable inputs, opinions and viewpoints of several notable dance artists and teachers (under whom I had the opportunity to train) including former artist at Martha Graham Dance Company Steve Rooks, artistic director of Il Giglio Dance Company in Italy Ghislaine Carrara (my ballet teacher) and new-age movement therapist, dance educator and contemporary dance choreographer Tripura Kashyap.
 I am extremely grateful for their contribution to the objective of this book and making it a learning experience for me and the readers.

 Modern Dance for Indian Bodies

 ….Chapter Seven: Life of a Dance Artist: Values, Virtues and Challenges….